KonetiSanjana725/VfashioneX-Website/README.md

 ## 📖 Project Description
 ✨ **Problem Statement:**
-1.Finding the exact outfit you like is challenging:
+1.Finding the exact outfit you like is challenging.

 2.Street style inspiration or online images often have no direct shopping link.